Kerosene heater: Operation

 A kerosene heater operates much like a large kerosene lamp.
 A circular wick made from fiberglass and/or cotton is integrated into a burner unit mounted above a font (tank) filled with 1-K kerosene.
 The wick draws kerosene from the tank via capillary action.
-Once lit, the wick heats the Kerosene until it turns into a gas (gasification) and this gas is then burnt which heats air via convection or nearby objects via radiation.
+Once lit, the wick heats the kerosene until it turns into a gas (gasification) and this gas is then burnt which heats air via convection or nearby objects via radiation.
 The burner is designed to properly oxygenate and distribute the flames.
 The flame height is controlled by raising or lowering the exposed wick height inside the burner unit via an adjusting mechanism.
 The kerosene heater is extinguished by fully retracting the wick into a cavity below the burner, which will snuff out the flame.

 There has been a technological advance in kerosene heaters: some now use electricity to power a fan to force the heated air out, making it possible to heat up rooms faster.
 There is also thermostat controlled operation installed in modern kerosene heaters as well.
 However, most kerosene heaters do not require electricity to operate.
 Most heaters contain a battery-operated or piezo-electric ignitor to light the heater without the need for matches.
-If the ignitor should fail the heater can still be lighted manually.
+If the ignitor should fail the heater can still be lit manually.

 The Japanese non-vented "fan" heater burns kerosene gas and is known as a gasification type heater.
 The liquid kerosene fuel is pre-heated via an electric heating element to vaporize the fuel.
 The resulting gas is collected and forced into the burn chamber where it is ignited and burns with a blue flame, similar to propane.
 The unit is fuelled through a conventional side mount cartridge style tank just like other non-vented wick type radiant heaters.

-The other type of Japanese kerosene heaters are the vented type with intake and exhaust piped through a dual pipe "chimney" through a side wall of a house.
-These units burn roughly like the old 1950's "pot" burners, but with fuel injection and computer control.
+The other type of Japanese kerosene heaters is the vented type with intake and exhaust piped through a dual pipe "chimney" through a side wall of a house.
+These units burn roughly like the old 1950s "pot" burners, but with fuel injection and computer control.